linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Bond Math & Analytics/Bond Math - the Theory Behind the Formulas.md

 \begin{array}{l} \frac {\mathbb {S} 6 0 , 0 0 0}{\left(1 + \frac {0 .
 0 0 7 5 0 0}{4}\right) ^ {1}} + \frac {\mathbb {S} 6 0 , 0 0 0}{\left(1 + \frac {0 .
 0 1 1 8 5 3}{4}\right) ^ {2}} + \frac {\mathbb {S} 6 0 , 0 0 0}{\left(1 + \frac {0 .
 0 1 6 8 2 2}{4}\right) ^ {3}} + \frac {\mathbb {S} 6 0 , 0 0 0}{\left(1 + \frac {0 .
 0 2 1 4 7 4}{4}\right) ^ {4}} \\ + \frac {\mathbb {6 0} , 0 0 0}{\left(1 + \frac {0 .
 0 2 4 3 7 1}{4}\right) ^ {5}} + \frac {\mathbb {6 0} , 0 0 0}{\left(1 + \frac {0 .
 0 2 7 3 9 0}{4}\right) ^ {6}} + \frac {\mathbb {6 0} , 0 0 0}{\left(1 + \frac {0 .
 0 3 0 1 9 8}{4}\right) ^ {7}} = \mathbb {4} 1 0, 2 3 3 \\ \end{array}
 $$

-Party A should recognize the interest rate swap on its balance sheet as a liability, as Party B books an asset, but for how much:  $407,678 or$ 410,233?
+Party A should recognize the interest rate swap on its balance sheet as a liability, as Party B books an asset, but for how much:  \$407,678 or\$ 410,233?

-There is not a big difference between the two values given the $60 million notional principal; the issue is theoretical correctness.
+There is not a big difference between the two values given the \$60 million notional principal; the issue is theoretical correctness.
 Here's a hint: The new swap fixed rate of 3.00%, as an "average" of the forward curve, is also the 1.75-year par yield as described in Chapter 5.
 It's the solution for PMT in the next expression.

 $$
 \begin{array}{l} 1 0 0 = \frac {P M T / 4}{\left(1 + \frac {0 .
 0 0 7 5 0 0}{4}\right) ^ {1}} + \frac {P M T / 4}{\left(1 + \frac {0 .
 0 1 1 8 5 3}{4}\right) ^ {2}} + \frac {P M T / 4}{\left(1 + \frac {0 .
 0 1 6 8 2 2}{4}\right) ^ {3}} + \frac {P M T / 4}{\left(1 + \frac {0 .
 0 2 1 4 7 4}{4}\right) ^ {4}} \\ + \frac {P M T / 4}{\left(1 + \frac {0 .
 0 2 4 3 7 1}{4}\right) ^ {5}} + \frac {P M T / 4}{\left(1 + \frac {0 .
 0 2 7 3 9 0}{4}\right) ^ {6}} + \frac {P M T / 4 + 1 0 0}{\left(1 + \frac {0 .
 0 3 0 1 9 8}{4}\right) ^ {7}}, \quad P M T = 3.
 0 0 \\ \end{array}
 $$

 Given this implied spot curve, a  $3.00\%$ , quarterly payment, 1.75-year bond is priced at par value.
 Its yield to maturity of  $3.00\%$  is the weighted average of the spot rates, with most of the weight on the last rate that has largest cash flow.
 But our swap valuation problem entails the present value of an annuity, not a fixed-rate bond that redeems principal at maturity.
-The theoretically correct value is $410,233, obtained using the sequence of implied spot rates (or discount factors).
+The theoretically correct value is \$410,233, obtained using the sequence of implied spot rates (or discount factors).

 The key point here is that the fixed rate on a swap is the initial "average" of the relevant segment of the forward curve for the money market reference rate.
 Later, the value of the swap depends on the new "average" of the remaining segment of the new forward curve.
 In our example, the  $3.40\%$  swap is marked to market using a  $3.00\%$  fixed rate.
 But notice that any number of shifts and twists to the forward curve after three months could have resulted in a new "average" of  $3.00\%$ .
 The annuity component of value is still  $\$60,000$  per period.
 However, the present value of the annuity depends on the particular shift and twist—they determine the new implied spot curve and the fair value for the swap.